taraokelly/Graph-Theory-Assignment/README.md

 ```

 ## Conclusion
 This assignment has been overall, a learned experience.
 If I were to design another graph database in Neo4j, I would have a better idea of how to design and structure the nodes, edges and properties that compose the database.
-And if I were to redo this project, I would **place the group node after the module**, and manage my time more efficiently.
+And if I were to redo this project, I would _**place the group node after the module and before the time, because at the momemt you cannot differenciate between the modules and times that each group has**_, and manage my time more efficiently.

 **References:**